carine-h/carine-h.github.io/posts/blog_10.md

 In Texas, for example, Trump's ground game was much stronger among Hispanic communities in the southern part of the state.
 An [*LA Times*](https://www.latimes.com/politics/story/2020-11-05/election-2020-latino-votes-democrats) article detailed the more extensive outreach effort among more conservative Hispanic communities in Texas who have benefited from Trump's increase in Border Patrol and oilfield jobs.

 Trump's [ground game](https://www.npr.org/2020/10/26/927453369/outspent-in-the-homestretch-trump-campaign-says-its-ground-game-is-stronger), especially in places like Florida, was sizable compared to Biden's.
-Though the Biden campaign outspent Trump, volunteer outreach was a key factor in winning Florida for Trump and presumably in making inroads with Hispanics in the state.
+Though the Biden campaign outspent Trump across the board, volunteer outreach was a key factor in winning Florida for Trump and presumably in making inroads with Hispanics in the state.

 Biden's victory in Arizona, especially among Hispanics, may be the strongest evidence of his campaign's ground game flaws.
 In Arizona, Biden had strong Hispanic organizing groups already in place mobilizing for the Democratic ticket.
 This was not the case in places like Florida and Texas where his vote share was especially eroded.